slightcold00/STA208-COVID-19-Analysis/README.md

 You can find steps and conclusions  in [visualization.ipynb](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/visualization.ipynb).
 This provides some insights for comparing the situations of COVID-19 in different states.

 Besides, we are access to the average temperature in each state.
-We visualize the time series data for COVID-19 cases as well as average temperature series in selected states in this notebook [Visualization for time series data](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/STA208%20COVID-19%20Visualization%20for%20Time%20Series%20Data.ipynb).
+In this part, we visualize the time series data for COVID-19 cases as well as average temperature series up to 05-24-2020 in selected states in this notebook [Visualization for time series data](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/STA208%20COVID-19%20Visualization%20for%20Time%20Series%20Data.ipynb).
+Based on the visualization above, it seems that the confirmed cases and death cases in California and Washington is related to their average temperatures because they have similar trend in general for California and Washington.

 ## Autoregression Analysis and Prediction